Dunbar, Pennsylvania

 Dunbar is a borough in Fayette County, Pennsylvania, United States.
 The population was 1,013 at the time of the 2020 census, a decline from the figure of 1,042 tabulated in 2010.

 History

-Dunbar is named for Col. Thomas Dunbar, who commanded an English force at nearby Jumonville and retreated to Philadelphia after Braddock was defeated by the French and Indians.
+Dunbar is named for Col. Thomas Dunbar, who commanded an English force at nearby Jumonville and retreated to Philadelphia after Edward Braddock was defeated by the French and Indians.

+Dunbar was originally laid out in 1857, and was incorporated into a borough on June 26, 1883.

 Geography

 Dunbar is located in north-central Fayette County at 39°58′36″N 79°36′53″W, in the valley of Dunbar Creek, a tributary of the Youghiogheny River.
 It is 5 mi south of Connellsville via Woodvale Street and U.S. Route 119.
 Uniontown, the county seat, is 8 mi to the southwest.

 According to the United States Census Bureau, Dunbar has a total area of 1.571185 km2, all land.